What To Do in Garner State Park, Texas: Camping, Hiking and Nearby Gems

 There are many other amazing hiking trails in Garner too!
-Check out the Ashe Juniper Trail, the Campos Trail, the Frio Canyon Trail and more to explore the park and discover more Hill Country views!
+The Ashe Juniper Trail, the Campos Trail and the Frio Canyon Trail are all great trails to consider as well.

 The Frio River is a refreshing place to cool off in the summer months at the park.
 The park offers rentals of floats, paddle boards, kayaks and paddle boats to explore the water.
 You can also take a walk next to the Frio River and enjoy the views (it is especially beautiful in the fall!).

 For a great place to take photos, look for the small dam near the campgrounds.
 Just south the dam, there is a rocky area right at water level that you can walk on.
 The spot has a stunning view of trees with Mt Old Baldy in the background.

 One unique thing about Garner is that they have a dance hall with a jukebox!
 The park has been hosting evening dances in the summer since the 1940’s when the park first opened.
 Visit on a summer evening and dance the night away when the pandemic is over!

 Another activity in Garner is fishing.
 You are allowed to fish for free without a license in Texas state parks!

 Here are some other things to do near Garner State Park during your visit!

 After a day in Garner, it's worth a visit to the nearby Hill Country town of Concan!
 Concan is the closest town to Garner, located about 10 minutes south of the park.